DayneSorvisto/characteristic-function-library/README.md

 # Algebraic Data Analysis Library

 This repository corresponds to paper on the discrete-time Fourier transform and its use in data analysis.
 You can estimate the probability distribution of some data points and then compute a characteristic function.
-This function has many interesting statistical and mathematical properties.
+This function has many interesting statistical and mathematical properties (the continupus version is used for example in the proof of the central limit theorem).

+I've included a few extra functions for reversing the process (characteristic function to probability distribution) and some functions for representing discrete probability distributions as polynomials (multiplication corresponds to convolution).

 # Contributing